skycoin/cxo/intro/discovery/through/README.md

 too.

 In the example, the `server` is something like proxy or super-seed.
-The `ca` receive B-feed through the `server` and `cb` receive A-feed throut the same `server`.
+The `ca` receive B-feed through the `server` and `cb` receive A-feed through the same `server`.

 All nodes connected to discovery server and the `server` (not discovery server)